arcenis-r/cepumd/README.md

   - `ce_mean()` calculates a mean expenditure, standard error of the mean, coefficient of variation, and an aggregate expenditure.

-  - `ce_median()` calculates a median expenditure.
+  - `ce_quantiles()` calculates weighted expenditure quantiles.
 It is important to note that calculating means for integrated expenditures is not recommended because the calculation involves using weights from both the Diary and Survey instruments.

 ## Installation